DeolaDS/hello-world/README.md

 # hello-world
 My first repository

-This is my first attempt at whatever GitHub is.
+This is my first attempt at GitHub.
-Yeet.